mariabardon/web_sudoku_solver/README.md

 This is a repository for the code used for this application: [sudoku.rociogomez.com](sudoku.rociogomez.com)

-The application will let you upload an image of a sudoku that has not been completed, and it will give you a solution of the sudoku.
+The application will let you upload an image of a sudoku that has not been completed, and it will solve it for you.

 The code here is the exact same code I push in the heroku repo when I deploy it.